ultraseedbox/USB-Docs/Tutorials and Guides/Remote Desktop/Accessing the seedbox using X2Go.md

 ## Setting Up SSH

 * In order to use X2Go, you need to set it up first by setting up your SSH password.
 If you need more information about this, refer to the Changing your SSH Password section in [How to connect to your seedbox via SSH](https://docs.usbx.me/books/secure-shell-%28ssh%29/page/how-to-connect-to-your-seedbox-via-ssh "How to connect to your seedbox via SSH")
-* Take note of your SSH details in your UCP
+* Take note of your SSH details in your UCP.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583245527192.png"></p>